ubc-lib-geo/Data-Normalization-Classification/Content/Other_Methods.md

 ---

 # Ordinal Data
-Ratio data (eg. PKR) can be translated to or described as oridinal data.
-Sequntial color schemes are a good choice for ordinal data as well.
+Ratio data (eg. PKR) can be translated to or described as original data.
+Sequential color schemes are a good choice for ordinal data as well.
 The following is an example of ordinal data, but with a poor choice of category labels.
 What does low, medium or high mean in this context?

 <div style="overflow: hidden;